angelaMwende/oop2-assigment-1/README.md

-Explain 2 built-in methods for strings a.capitalize()-Capitalizes first letter of string b.count(string,beg=0,end=lenstringCounts how many times str occurs in string or in a substring of string if starting index beg and ending index end are given.
+Explain 2 built-in methods for strings

+a.capitalize()-Capitalizes first letter of string

+b.count(string,beg=0,end=lenstringCounts how many times str occurs in string or in a substring of string if starting index beg and ending index end are given

 #####PYTHON DICTIONARIES

-Q3 a.define a dictionary as used in pythonprogramming A Dictionary in Python is an unordered collection of data values, used to store data values like a map, which unlike other Data Types that hold only single value as an element, Dictionary holds key:value pair.
+Q3 a.define a dictionary as used in python programming

+ A Dictionary in Python is an unordered collection of data values, used to store data values like a map, which unlike other Data Types that hold only single value as an element, Dictionary holds key:value pair.
 Key value is provided in the dictionary to make it more optimized.
 Each key-value pair in a Dictionary is separated by a colon :, whereas each key is separated by a ‘comma’.

-b. list five dictionary methods clear()-Removes all the elements from the dictionary copy()-Returns a copy of the dictionary fromkeys()-Returns a dictionary with the specified keys and values update()-Updates the dictionary with the specified key-value pairs item()- a list containing a tuple for each key value pair
+b. list five dictionary methods

+i.clear()-Removes all the elements from the dictionary

+ii. copy()-Returns a copy of the dictionary

+iii. fromkeys()-Returns a dictionary with the specified keys and values

+ iv.item()- a list containing a tuple for each key value pair v.values()-Returns a list of all the values in the dictionary